FlyingDutchmanGames/battle_box/README.md

 - Root Api Keys under users
 - Add footer on all pages
 - "watch" from index show's next game
-- Bread crumb helper functions to force consistency
+- "Not found" revaamp
-  - "Not found" revaamp to perserve bread crumbs
+  - perserve bread crumbs

 ### Nice to Haves